How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 • In many cases, the causes can include inadequate protein digestion, inability to break down sugar and carbohydrates fully, imbalances in gut bacteria, stress, and hormonal issues.
 Some medications and underlying conditions can also cause bloating, including IBS, allergies and inflammatory bowel disease.

 • How do I debloat my stomach?
-One of the most effective bloated stomach remedies is improving your diet.
-Make sure to eat a high-fiber diet, aiming for about 25–30 grams every day or even more, and to drink plenty of water/fluids.
+One of the most effective bloated stomach relief options is improving your diet.
+Make sure to eat a high-fiber diet, aiming for about 25 to 30 grams every day or even more, and drink plenty of water/fluids.

 • Exercising, discussing medication use with your doctor and managing stress can also help, and there are other options for how to get rid of bloating in the short term, such as taking a walk, massaging the abdomen and more.